Our Founding & Leadership

 President, 1930–1952

 Grandson of the founder and reportedly born in Old Main, Frank K. Hyatt became the third Hyatt to lead PMC.
-A skilled horseman and National Guard officer, he guided the college through the Great Depression and two World Wars, strengthening military training while preserving the family’s legacy of disciplined leadership.
+A skilled horseman and National Guard officer, he guided the college through the Great Depression and two world wars, strengthening military training while preserving the family’s legacy of disciplined leadership.

 Plus Icon